CECapps/Imgur-API-for-PHP/README.md

  - PHP 5.2.10 or better
  - allow_url_fopen enabled

+### OAuth Requirements

+One of:

+ - HTTP_OAuth (PEAR, tested with 0.1.7)
+ - Zend_Oauth (Zend Framework, tested with 1.10)

+Support for the OAuth PECL extension will come soon.

 ### Optional Requirements

- - HTTP_Request2 (PEAR, tested with 0.5.2)
+ - HTTP_Request2 (PEAR, tested with 0.5.2; required for HTTP_OAuth)
- - Zend_Http_Client (Zend Framework, tested with 1.10)
+ - Zend_Http_Client (Zend Framework, tested with 1.10; required for Zend_Oauth)

 ## Recent Changes

+ - Added **UNTESTED** OAuth support.
+It's probably completely broken.
+ - Added Account class to work with OAuth support.
+Also **UNTESTED**.
- - Added HTTP adapters in preperation for OAuth support.
+ - Added HTTP adapters for OAuth support.
  - Added "demos" directory with small demo applications.
    - "httpadapters" demo contains a quick overview of how to upload a file and then fetch properties on it before deleting it, while also giving a very quick overview on how to use the HTTP adapters.
+   - "oauth" demo for OAuth support.
+If you are going to use OAuth but don't know how OAuth works, please read it.
+If you do know how OAuth works, please read it.
+If you don't care, please read it.
  - 5.2.10 singled out as the minimum version, up from just 5.2.x

 ## What Works